ol-iver/denonavr/HELP.md

      |
      |      Possible values are: "ON", "STANDBY" and "OFF"
      |
-     |  sm_match_dict
+     |  receiver_port
-     |      Return a dict to map each sound_mode_raw to matching sound_mode.
+     |      Return the receiver's port.
      |
-     |  sound_mode
+     |  receiver_type
-     |      Return the matched current sound mode as a string.
+     |      Return the receiver's type.
      |
-     |  sound_mode_dict
+     |  serial_number
-     |      Return a dict of available sound modes with their mapping values.
+     |      Return the serial number of the device as string.
      |
-     |  sound_mode_list
-     |      Return a list of available sound modes as string.
-     |
-     |  sound_mode_raw
+     |  show_all_inputs
-     |      Return the current sound mode as string as received from the AVR.
+     |      Indicate if all inputs are shown or just active one.
      |
      |  state
      |      Return the state of the device.